 An assertion is a logical expression that captures an expectation about the state of an application screen.

-- A text assertion verifies that a specific element on the screen displays a specific text.
+A box assertion verifies that a specific section of the screen renders correctly.

-- A box assertion verifies that a specific section of the screen renders correctly.
+A text assertion verifies that a specific element on the screen displays a specific text.

 A screen assertion verifies that the overall screen meets certain criteria.

-During replay, assertions serve two important purposes:
+During test replay, assertions serve two important purposes:

 Assertions are a powerful tool in Waldo that you can use to identify potential regressions in your build.
 Waldo does not limit the number of assertions you can assigned to a flow.
 We recommend using assertions as often as necessary.

 If an assertion fails, your test run will show as a failed run.
 However, a failed assertion will NOT necessarily stop the test from continuing to run or progress.

 A failed assertion does not always mean your test will stop